tjaditya/cfd-car-geometry/README.md

 Selected images from the run (mesh, convergence, velocity slices, streamtracers) are in:
 - `postprocessing/screenshots/`
 - and referenced from the portfolio page

-## License
-This repo is intended for academic/portfolio use.